This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Fortunately, I caught it before it had become oozy and infected.
 But it was clear that I had to do something to keep him from licking it, or it would become worse.

-I had an old-fashioned e-collar for dogs stashed away in the closet from his post-surgery days several years ago.
+I had an old-fashioned hard plastic dog cone collar (aka Elizabethan collar) stashed away in the closet from his post-surgery days several years ago.
 It still fit, but it was so big and clunky that it was awkward for him to eat, drink, lie down, and go outside with ease.

-So I decided to see what other types of e-collars existed these days.
+So I decided to see what other dog cone collar alternatives existed these days.

 I found one that worked perfectly for us!